wwplato/wwplato.github.io/_pages/about.md

 Recent News
 -----
 * Nov, 2025.
 1 paper with Dr. Sathya Ravi (UIC) is finally accepted to **TMLR**.
 * Oct, 2025.
-Our MIP Lab has been selected as **Outstanding Healthy Lab** (Excellence Award) by POSTECH Human Rights Center.
+Our MIP Lab has been selected as **Outstanding Healthy Lab** (2nd place, Excellence Award) by POSTECH Human Rights Center.
 * Sep, 2025.
 1 paper with Dr. Hyo Jin Kim (Korea University Guro Hospital) and Dr. Jinmi Kim (Pusan National University Hospital) is accepted to **Scientific Reports**.
 * Sep, 2025.
 I served as **Communication Chair** for **MICCAI 2025**.
 The conference was a huge success.
 * Sep, 2025.
 2 papers accepted to **NeurIPS**.
 Congratulations to Joonhyuk (POSTECH), Tingting (UNC) and all co-authors!